Getting through the program and enjoying it:

 - Will these people form a good network to aid your future career?
 What about the contacts your advisor might introduce you to?

-- Is this a topic or aspect of geothermal I can be genuinely good at?
+- Is this a topic or aspect of earth science I can be genuinely good at?

 - A master’s degree gives you a lot of flexibility in what comes next, while still giving you a boost to your understanding of geology and some new skills.
-But you still need to think of it as part of a path to what comes next.
+A Ph.D. allows you to delve more deeply, and will require more independence.
+In either case, you still need to think of it as part of a path to what comes next.

 Talk to your prospective advisors before you apply!